“People don’t take trips – trips take people.”

 In many sectors, China is a Petri dish for innovation and rapid development.
-A course for ADAS, DMS, as well as AV (Autonomous Vehicles) has been laid down by the government, with an ambitious framework set to progressively implement these systems in the next decade.
-Earlier this year, authorities began to easing restrictions for road mapping data-collection to better serve development of AV technology.
-Regulation aside, China has also seen a dramatic rise in the number of ADAS and DMS systems installed in new passenger cars, with a 174% surge in 2019.
+A course for ADAS, DSS, as well as AV (Autonomous Vehicles) has been laid down by the government, with an ambitious framework set to progressively implement these systems in the next decade.
+Authorities have begun easing restrictions for road mapping data-collection to better serve development of AV technology.
+Regulation aside, China has also seen a dramatic rise in the number of ADAS and DSS systems installed in new passenger cars, with a 174% surge in 2019.

 The EU has also set aspiring regulations on safety standards that frame advanced safety features as an innovative technology able to reduce the number of accidents on the road, paving the way towards more connected and automated vehicles while boosting the competitive edge of the European car industry.
-A revised General Safety Regulation standard will make advanced new safety technologies mandatory in European vehicles by 2022.
 Projections aim to reduce the number of human error fatalities and injuries by 90%.